bbaker2/slashcord/docs/tutorial/responding.md

 As long as the parameter **name and type** match an option found in the slash command, then it will be passed into the method.
 Otherwise it will default to null.

 Because of this primates such as `int`, `long`, `double`, and `boolean` are not allowed.
-Please use `Integer` or `Boolean`
+Please use `Integer` or `Boolean` For the below example, we will be assuming the `fizzbuzz` command [was previously defined](define-classes.md#basic-options).
 ```java
 @SlashCommand(command = "fizzbuzz")
 public String handleFizzBuzz(Integer number){